wakamsha/frontend-tools/packages/oxlint-config/README.md

 ## Integration with ESLint

-You can integrate oxlint with ESLint using the [oxlint-eslint-plugin](https://www.npmjs.com/package/oxlint-eslint-plugin) if you still need ESLint that oxlint does not cover yet.
+You can integrate oxlint with ESLint using the [eslint-plugin-oxlint](https://www.npmjs.com/package/eslint-plugin-oxlint) if you still need ESLint that oxlint does not cover yet.
+This plugin turns off all rules that are already covered by oxlint to avoid conflicts.

 ```js
 import oxlint from 'eslint-plugin-oxlint';